 In 1572, 100,000 French Protestant Christians, called Huguenots, were slaughtered in France.
 They were asked to recant their Calvinist faith or suffer the consequences.
 Few recanted, and whole families had their property confiscated, and were executed, usually by being burnt at the stake.
 Many fled to the New Americas and became some of the earliest settlers of our country.

 Today, statistics on Christian martyrdom are staggering.
-In 2014, Voice of the Martyrs USA estimates that 70 million Christians have been martyred since the days of Jesus.
+In 2014, Voice of the Martyrs USA estimated 70 million Christians have been martyred since the days of Jesus.
 Christian Freedom International, who assists Christians in escaping persecution and helps rebuild their lives, reports that more Christians have been martyred for their faith in the 20th and 21st centuries alone than during the previous 19 centuries combined.
 In 2019, Open Door Worldwide Watch List, an in-depth investigative report focusing on global Christian persecution, reported 11 Christians are killed every single day for their decision to follow Jesus.

 All this is totally foreign to us here in America.
 We read about it on Facebook or news reports, and it’s as though we can’t identify with contemporary Christian martyrs at all.
 Could it be that we are so consumed with preserving our own way of life, and in fact, our very lives, that we have lost sight of what it truly means to be a Christian and glorify the Almighty?
 Could it be that, to save our nation, first WE must be willing to LAY DOWN our lives, just like the biblical Esther did?
 Once she made that commitment, the King stood behind Esther and her people, granting permission to them to protect themselves in any way they needed, paving the way for the defeat of their enemy.